Gateway Foundation Swansea - Belleville Illinois

 Gateway Foundation Swansea - Belleville, IL

-Gateway Foundation Swansea is treatment center located at 1 Bronze Pointe Boulevard, Suite 1 in the 62226 zip code in Belleville, IL that offers medication assisted treatment for addiction.
-It accepts people with co-occurring substance use and mental disorders, adult women and adult men into its treatment program.
-Gateway Foundation Swansea provides buprenorphine detox, suboxone prescription and naltrexone administration to children and adolescents.
-Some of the treatment approaches used by Gateway Foundation Swansea consist of cognitive behavioral therapy, substance use counseling and brief intervention.
-Gateway Foundation Swansea also provides detoxification programs and offers opioid detox and alcohol detox.
+Gateway Foundation Swansea is treatment facility located at 1 Bronze Pointe Boulevard, Suite 1 in the 62226 zip code in Belleville, IL that offers medication assisted substance abuse treatment.
+It accepts adult women, people with co-occurring substance use and mental disorders and adult men into its treatment program.
+Gateway Foundation Swansea provides suboxone prescription, buprenorphine detox and buprenorphine maintenance to children and adolescents.
+Some of the treatment approaches used by Gateway Foundation Swansea consist of matrix Model, dialectical behavior therapy and anger management.
+Gateway Foundation Swansea also includes detox services and offers opioid detox and alcohol detox.

 Address: 1 Bronze Pointe Boulevard, Suite 1, Belleville, IL 62226